CoquiCoders/beta-book/about/article_1.md

 #Understanding the Context of Economic Development

 During February we focused on getting some answers to our big challenge: **Economic Development**.
-We performed interviews, observed and visited different economic development government offices, participated in user testing sessions and immersed ourselves in the culture of Puerto Rico and the existing Economic Development initiatives.
+We performed interviews, observed and visited different economic development government offices, participated in user testing sessions and immersed ourselves in the culture of Puerto Rico's economic development initiatives.

 Our goal was to scope the project and learn first hand about people and contexts of use.